vdudouyt/minipro/README.md

 * Overcurrency protection
 * System testing

-## Installing under Debian / Ubuntu
+## Compiling under Debian / Ubuntu

 Installing from this repository is as easy as: